mdsimon2/RPi-CamillaDSP/README.md

 - This configuration uses a hifime S2 digi (SA9227) as capture device.
 - Due to clock difference between S2 digi and M4, rate adjust and asynchronous resampling are enabled.
-- Configurations provided for 44.1 and 192 kHz capture sample rate, but can be changed to match your source.
+- Configuration provided for 44.1 and 192 kHz capture sample rate, but can be changed to match your source.
+- Playback sample rate set to device maximum of 192 kHz.

 #### m4_ur23.yml

 - This configuration uses a hifime UR23 as capture device.
-Rate adjust and asynchronous resampling are enabled to prevent buffer under/over runs as the UR23 and M4 have separate clocks and unlike an ALSA Loopback CamillaDSP has no ability to adjust the UR23 clock.
-Configurations are provided for 44.1 kHz and 192 kHz capture sample rates but this can be changed to match your source.
-Both provided configurations use a 192 kHz playback sample rate but this can be changed as desired as capture and playback devices are separate.
+- Due to clock difference between UR23 and M4, rate adjust and asynchronous resampling are enabled.
+- Capture sample rate set to device maximum of 96 kHz, but can be changed to match your source.
+- Configuration provided for 96 and 192 kHz playback sample rate.